 Outdoor facilities are preferred for the purpose of physical education and recreational play.
 Non-contact sports should be encouraged.
 Hand hygiene must be practised before and after use of any sporting equipment.

-Swimming and aquatic facilities may now be used, in line with DHHS advice on eased restrictions.
-Indoor and outdoor swimming pools can be opened to a maximum of 20 people per separate enclosed space and a limit of 3 persons per lane in each pool.
+Swimming pools and aquatic facilities on school grounds can be used by schools (in all parts of Victoria), with a maximum of 20 people per separate enclosed space and a limit of 3 persons per lane in each pool.
 For more information see the DHHS Sport and exercise page.

 Camps and excursions